tlaze/ReadMeGenerator/readMeEx.md

   ## Description

-  sadf

   ## Installation

-  To run this application properly, you need to install sdf
+  To run this application properly, you need to install

   ## Usage

-  asdf

   ## License

- This project does not contain a License.
+  This Project is licensed by [MIT](https://choosealicense.com/licenses/mit/).

   ## Contributors

   The following helped make this project possible:

-  asf

   ## Tests

-  To test this application, enter sadf in the command line
+  To test this application, enter  in the command line

   ## ScreenShots